-Preliminary Inventory of the Elizabeth Roberts Papers, 1945-1990 and undated
+Preliminary Guide to the Elizabeth Roberts Papers, 1945-1990 and undated

 This collection includes chiefly correspondence and printed material concerning North Carolina medical associations and women's auxiliaries in which Mrs. Roberts, wife of pediatrician Dr. Bennett Watson Roberts, was involved.
 Organizations include: National Organization for Mentally Ill Children; Auxiliary to the Medical Society of the State of North Carolina; American Cancer Society; N.C.
 Council of Women's Organizations; and Southern Medical Association.
 Other materials relate to Roberts' work in Saint Philip's Parish and Episcopal Church, Durham, N.C.